r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 Q8 : Do you know what is .m2 folder ?
 - ans :

+- .m2 is created by maven
+- build automation tool
+- used for java projects
+- mvn install several things happen in background.
+* parse pom.xml (child n parent) and check format i.e linting -- metadata
+  -- dependencies
+  -- plugins
+  -- build instructions

+* next it will create .m2 and Dependency resolution .m2/repository from mavencentral / remote repo
+* .m2 contains settings.xml to configure maven settings , contains custom repo / proxy / other conf.
+* dependencies are cached locally to avoid repeatedly downloading the same artifacts, which can save time and bandwidth.
+*  contains maven wrapper configuration , mvn version added in project , file maven-wrapper.properties

  The `.m2` folder is a directory that is `C:\Users\<username>` on Windows or `/Users/<username>` on macOS and Linux).
 This folder is created and used by Apache Maven, a popular build automation and project management tool  used for Java projects.

 Here's what the `.m2` folder contains: